Who is responsible for the Adventure Park area?

 Where does the funding come from to construct the Beach club area?

-Currently the Special Amenity fees collected equals $1,119,031 as of November 30, 2020, and are sitting in a segregated bank account from the OAH operations.
+Currently, the Special Amenity fees collected are approximately $2,682,000 as of June 30, 2024, and are sitting in a segregated bank account from the OAH operations.
 Funds in the Special Amenity account cannot be used to fund any of the OAH operations as these funds are for capital expenditures only.

 What is the plan for parking next the beach club?